tiagosiebler/bybit-api/README.md

 #### Websocket API - Sending orders via WebSockets

 Bybit supports sending, amending and cancelling orders over a WebSocket connection.
+The [WebsocketClient](./src/WebsocketClient.ts) fully supports Bybit's WebSocket API.

 Links for reference:
 - [Bybit WebSocket API Documentation](https://bybit-exchange.github.io/docs/v5/websocket/trade/guideline)
 - [WebSocket API Example Node.js/TypeScript/JavaScript](./examples/ws-api-promises.ts).

-Note: as of January 2024, the demo trading environment does not support the Websocket API.
+Note: as of January 2024, the demo trading environment does not support the WebSocket API.

-##### Usage

-The [WebsocketClient](./src/WebsocketClient.ts) supports this Bybit's Websocket API.
 There are two ways to use the WS API, depending on individual preference:
 - event-driven:
   - send requests via `client.sendWSAPIRequest(wsKey, operation, params)`, fire and forget, don't use await
   - handle async replies via event handlers on `client.on('exception', cb)` and `client.on('response', cb)`
+  - See example for more details: [examples/ws-api-events.ts](./examples/ws-api-events.ts)
 - promise-driven:
   - send requests via `const result = await client.sendWSAPIRequest(wsKey, operation, params)`, which returns a promise
   - await each call
   - use try/catch blocks to handle promise rejections
+  - See example for more details: [examples/ws-api-promises.ts](./examples/ws-api-promises.ts)

 The below example demonstrates the promise-driven approach, which behaves similar to a REST API.
 The WebSocket API even accepts the same parameters as the corresponding REST API endpoints, so this approach should be compatible with existing REST implementations.

-For more detailed examples, refer to the [examples](./examples/) folder (e.g the [examples/ws-api-promises.ts](./examples/ws-api-promises.ts) example).
+Connectivity, authentication, and processing requests wrapped in promises - these are all handled automatically by the WebsocketClient without additional configuration.

 ```javascript
 const { WS_KEY_MAP, WebsocketClient } = require('bybit-api');